 Forging ideas is not a simple process.
 It requires creativity, skill, and constant work.
-Still, you can help your brain mastering it by performing some specific actions and habits.
+Still, you can help your brain master it by performing some specific actions and habits.
 Since I was born, I was always an imaginative person.
 But I observed I get even more inventive in specific moments of my life, typically when I work on a writing project.
 So I forged a theory on how creativity works.

 I call it: the Idea Bucket.

-The Idea Bucket
+The Idea Bucket to Generate Unique Ideas

 Before starting, I want to ask you to imagine the generation process of new ideas as a bucket filled with fresh-painted geometric shapes.